 For derivative instruments designated as cash flow hedges, gains and losses are initially reported as a component of other comprehensive income and subsequently recognized in earnings with the corresponding hedged item.
 Gains and losses representing hedge components excluded from the assessment of effectiveness are recognized in earnings.
-As of June 30, 2020, the Company does not have any derivatives designated as hedges.
+As of June 30, 2021, the Company does not have any derivatives designated as hedges.

-For derivative instruments that are not designated as hedges, gains and losses from changes in fair values are recognized in other income (expense).
+For derivative instruments that are not designated as hedges, gains and losses from changes in fair values are recognized in other income (expense) in the consolidated statements of comprehensive income.